mogoman/Skical/README.md

 Todo list still to do
 ---------------------
-- allow admin user to actually be able to edit other users
+- write job control to be able to auto email on quotas etc
+- create view of who is attending and controls to remove people from events
+- add logging
 - finish off translations
-- change start / end dates to javascript-based datepicker
-- write job control to be able to auto email on quotas etc
-- change schema to set cutoff date for people signing up to an event
-- change user profile editor to include first / last names